 University Core Admission Requirements

-Applicants to the School of Interdisciplinary Arts and Sciences must complete the University of Washington Bothell core subject requirements.
+Applicants to the School of Interdisciplinary Arts & Sciences must complete the University of Washington Bothell core subject requirements.

-School of Interdisciplinary Arts and Sciences Admission Requirements
+School of Interdisciplinary Arts & Sciences Admission Requirements

 Intermediate Algebra: 5 credits (core admission requirement)